jim-schwoebel/dopg_cli/README.md

 Some things that DOpg can do include:
 - [query databases](https://github.com/jim-schwoebel/dopg_cli/blob/main/README.md#query-databases) directly through a nice autocompletion widget
+- [iteract with the DO API seamlessly]() in an intuitive and beautiful way (e.g. in tables and pretty printed json)
 - cache doctl/api responses in ```api_response.json``` and ```output.json``` in core folder so you don't need to log this elsewhere
 - [get postgres doctl and api docs](https://github.com/jim-schwoebel/dopg_cli/blob/main/README.md#docs) from DigitalOcean for easy access
-- [get db pricing from public links]() - to make it easy to make purchasing decisions
+- [get db pricing from public links](https://github.com/jim-schwoebel/dopg_cli/blob/main/README.md#pricing) - to make it easy to make purchasing decisions
-- [visualize api responses]() in an intuitive and beautiful way (e.g. in tables and pretty printed json)

 ## MacOS setup (<3 minutes)
 This first version has only been tested on MacOS.